Rudolf Hess: Flight to Scotland

 Two Spitfires of No. 72 Squadron RAF, No. 13 Group RAF that were already in the air were sent to attempt an interception, but failed to find the intruder.
-A third Spitfire sent from Acklington at 22:20 also failed to spot the aircraft; by then it was dark and Hess had dropped to an extremely low altitude, so low that the volunteer on duty at the Royal Observer Corps (ROC) station at Chatton was able to correctly identify it as a Bf 110, and reported its altitude as 50 ft.
+A third Spitfire sent from Acklington at 22:20 also failed to spot the aircraft; by then, it was dark and Hess had dropped to an extremely low altitude, so low that the volunteer on duty at the Royal Observer Corps (ROC) station at Chatton was able to correctly identify it as a Bf 110, and reported its altitude as 50 ft.
 Tracked by additional ROC posts, Hess continued his flight into Scotland at high speed and low altitude, but was unable to spot his destination, Dungavel House, so he headed for the west coast to orient himself and then turned back inland.
-At 22:35 a Boulton Paul Defiant sent from No. 141 Squadron RAF based at Ayr began pursuit.
+At 22:35, a Boulton Paul Defiant sent from No. 141 Squadron RAF based at Ayr began pursuit.
 Hess was nearly out of fuel, so he climbed to 6000 ft and parachuted out of the plane at 23:06.
 He injured his foot, either while exiting the aircraft or when he hit the ground.
 The aircraft crashed at 23:09, about 12 mi west of Dungavel House, the Duke of Hamilton's home.
-He would have been closer to his destination had he not had trouble exiting the aircraft.
-Hess considered this achievement to be the proudest moment of his life.
+Hess would have been closer to his destination had he not had trouble exiting the aircraft.
+Hess's biographers Roger Manvell and Heinrich Fraenkel considered the flight to have been "the proudest technical achievement of Hess's life."

 Before his departure from Germany, Hess had given his adjutant, Karlheinz Pintsch, a letter addressed to Hitler that detailed his plans to initiate peace negotiations with the UK.
-Hess intended to approach the Duke of Hamilton at his home in Scotland, hoping that the duke might then be willing to advocate for and assist him negotiate peace with Germany on terms that would be acceptable to Hitler.
+Hess intended to approach the Duke of Hamilton at his home in Scotland, hoping that the duke might then be willing to advocate for and assist him in negotiating peace with Germany on terms that would be acceptable to Hitler.
 Pintsch delivered the letter to Hitler at the Berghof around noon on 11 May.
 After reading the letter, Hitler let loose a cry heard throughout the entire Berghof and sent for a number of his inner circle, concerned that a putsch might be underway.

-Hitler worried that his allies, Italy and Japan, would perceive Hess's act as an attempt by Hitler to secretly open peace negotiations with the British.
+Hitler worried that his allies, Italy and Japan, would perceive Hess' act as an attempt by Hitler to secretly open peace negotiations with the British.
 Hitler contacted Mussolini specifically to reassure him otherwise.
 For this reason, Hitler ordered that the German press should characterise Hess as a madman who made the decision to fly to Scotland entirely on his own, without Hitler's knowledge or authority.
 Subsequent German newspaper reports described Hess as "deluded, deranged," indicating that his mental health had been affected by injuries sustained during World War I. Some members of the government, including Göring and Propaganda Minister Joseph Goebbels, believed this only made matters worse, because if Hess truly were mentally ill, he should not have held an important government position.